Paul O'Neill (racing driver)

-Paul O'Neill (born 31 December 1979) is a British auto racing driver, and the half-brother of English singer Melanie C.
+Paul O'Neill (born 31 December 1979) is a British former racing driver and commentator who currently serves as one of ITV Sport's lead commentators on the British Touring Car Championship and ToCA package, alongside Nicki Shields, Jade Edwards, Tim Harvey and David Addison.
+O'Neill is half-siblings with former Spice Girls member Melanie C, who helped him discover his diabetes diagnosis.

 Career

 Early years

 Born in Widnes, Cheshire, O'Neill was originally attracted to racing after seeing Nigel Mansell win the 1987 British Grand Prix, but did not pursue a career initially, studying for A-levels but not completing them.
-After attending the Jim Russell racing school, he began racing in the MGF cup in 1999 and 2000, before entering the production class of the British Touring Car Championship in 2001.
-He did not win a race, but took three class podiums and two class poles en route to 8th in the class.
+After attending the Jim Russell Racing School, he began racing in the MGF cup in 1999 and 2000, before entering the production class of the British Touring Car Championship in 2001.
+He did not win a race, but took three class podiums and two class poles en route to eighth in the class.

 British Touring Car Championship

 Vauxhall (2002–2003)

-His efforts in the production class were enough to earn him a drive with Team Egg Sport in their semi-works Touring Class Vauxhall Astra Coupe for 2002.
-He was 8th in this championship, and then stepped up to the factory Vauxhall team for 2003, finishing 4th in the series.
+O'Neill's efforts in the production class were enough to earn him a drive with Team Egg Sport in their semi-works Touring Class Vauxhall Astra Coupe for 2002.
+He was eighth in this championship, and then stepped up to the factory Vauxhall team for 2003, finishing fourth in the series.

 Tech-Speed and Motorbase (2004–2007)

-He was not expected to retain the drive for 2004, but early that year he discovered that he had diabetes, and his racing licence was temporarily withdrawn.
+O'Neill was not expected to retain the drive for 2004, but early that year he discovered that he had diabetes, and his racing licence was temporarily withdrawn.
 Once the condition was under control he did not immediately resume racing, instead helping his former team Tech-Speed prepare their bio-ethanol powered car, tutoring driver Fiona Leggate and fulfilling the post of race engineer.
 He also raced the guest car in the Porsche Carrera Cup at Oulton Park in 2006 along with some Ginettas Racing.

 Following Leggate's premature departure from Tech-Speed, O'Neill signed for the team to compete in the final two race weekends of the 2006 British Touring Car Championship season.
 This car is powered by sugar beet, which he is not permitted to eat because of his diabetes.
-He scored a 10th place in his first race back.
+He scored a tenth place in his first race back.
 Notably, while most drivers at this September Brands Hatch meeting were slower than they had been at the April meeting due to different track conditions, O'Neill was over a second faster than Leggate's time from that meeting in some practice sessions.
-At Silverstone he was hampered by engine issues in practice but took 2 top 10 finishes on raceday.
+At Silverstone he was hampered by engine issues in practice but took two top-ten finishes on raceday.
 He did not keep the drive for 2007, Techspeed opting instead to unite with the Turkish Arkas team and run Erkut Kızılırmak.
 He competed in the final round of 2007 with Motorbase Performance in a SEAT Toledo.